Canonicalizing zeta generators: genus zero and genus one: The Z-map associating polynomials to MZVs

 \begin{rmk} The lemma shows that in order to compute the canonical polynomials $g_w$ for any $w\geq 2$, once conditions (i) and (ii) of Lemma \ref{lem:332} are fulfilled, the third defining condition of $g_w$, namely that it annihilates the subspace $I_w$, can be replaced by condition (iii) of the Lemma, which does not require computing the space $I_w$.
-Once $g_w$ is determined, it is then possible to recover the space $I_w$ as the image under $Z$ as in~\eqref{defIw} if needed.
-However, we will provide a very natural explicit basis for $I_w$, called {\em the semi-canonical basis}, in section~\ref{sec:Zmap.4b} below. \end{rmk}
+Once $g_w$ is determined, it is then possible to recover the space $I_w$ as the image of a Lie subspace of $\MZ^\vee$ under $Z$ as in~\eqref{defIw} if needed.
+We will actually provide a very natural explicit basis for $I_w$, called {\em the semi-canonical basis}, in section~\ref{sec:Zmap.4b} below. \end{rmk}

+\begin{rmk} As mentioned in Remark~\ref{rmk:114} in the introduction, Keilthy has provided a construction of polynomials $g_w$ for odd $w$ in his dissertation~\cite{Keilthy}.
+The idea of his method is the following: assuming that the $g_w$ have been chosen for odd $w$ up to $2k{-}1$, one can then fix a choice of $g_{2k+1}$ by requiring it to be orthogonal to all weight $2k{+}1$ Ihara brackets of the previously chosen $g_w$; for example, $g_{11}$ is fixed by the unique condition that it must be orthogonal to $\{g_3,\{g_3,g_5\}\}$, where orthogonality is defined by the inner product on all pairs of monomials $u,v$ taking value $\delta_{u,v}$, analogously to our~\eqref{eq:Zmap.01}.
+This is equivalent to our condition $\langle \xi, g_w\rangle =0$ for all irreducibles $\xi\in I_w$ since a basis of $I_w$ can be given using Ihara brackets of lower degree $g_{w'}$ (i.e.~with $w'<w$).
+Note however that Lemma \ref{lem:332} provides canonical elements $g_w$ also for even $w$. \end{rmk}